OrchardCMS/OrchardCore/src/docs/topics/docker/README.md

 ## Docker compose

 Docker Compose will allow you to deploy everything by doing simply `docker-compose up` command in the root folder of Orchard Core source code.
 Of course it requires that you have a docker-compose.yml file standing in that folder first.
-In the example shown below, we will create services for each of the database providers Orchard Core "supports officially".
+In the example shown below, we will create services for each of the database providers Orchard Core "officially supports".

 docker-compose.yml file example :